darkerload/JsonLogger/README.md

  ```

  ### Features
- * You can control all log from config file
+ * You can set settings from a config file
  * Define notify type
  * Thread safe